ridedott/merge-me-action/README.md

 ### Specify the semantic versioning category to use

-By default, this GitHub Action assumes merge category is `DEPENDABOT_MAJOR`.
 This feature looks at the title of the PR to figure out what is being updated.
 A dependabot style title such as:
 `chore(deps): bump @types/jest from 26.0.12 to 27.0.13` is expected.
 You can